The Progress Economy

 Explore more »

 The real question for innovators is not “how do we add value?” but “how do we enable better progress?”.
-Deliver what progress seekers truly want: improve their well-being through enabling better progress (functional, non-functional, contextual) with lower progress hurdles and quicker well-being recognition.
-What we’re thinking We’ve identified solving our innovation problem requires a mind shift from chasing
+Enable what seekers truly want: improved well-being – by enabling better progress (functional, non-functional, contextual) with lower progress hurdles and quicker well-being recognition.
+What we’re thinking We’ve uncovered that chasing value is the root of our innovation problem and

 Explore more »